TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 });
 ```

-First, we injected the `Chain`, `Store` and `Employee` services into the controller.
-Next, we use each of those services by calling their `query` actions and using the [promises](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) the actions return to populate `$scope` variables of like-names.
+`Chain`, `Store` and `Employee` services are injected into the controller and each is used by calling the `query` action.
+Using the [promises](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) the actions returne, we populate `$scope` variables of like-names with the results.

 In essence, the controller making three `GET` requests to three different endpoints on the local retail API and populating variables once the results of each call have returned sucessfully.

-This is a very simple exmaple of how services can be used, but it's a great start for us to get API results into our client app!
+This is a very simple exmaple of how services can be used, but it's a great start to get API results into our client application!

 <a name="template"></a>
 ## Displaying API Results in the Template

-Lastly, we need to modify the retail template to make use of our shiny new controller `$scope` variables!
+The last step before using the API results is modifying the retail template to make use of our shiny new controller `$scope` variables!
 Add the following code to the retail template file.

 **retail.template**
 ```html